Print this page (attorney exhibit format)

 - Acquisition Log and Handling Notes

-- Hash Verification Record (where applicable)
+- Hash Verification Record (when used)

 - Delivery Manifest and Verification Outputs